ryanvolum/offline-directline/README.md

 conversation - For your bot to post message activities to botstate - For your bot to post and get state to (privateConversationData, conversationData and userData)

 See [Bot Framework API Reference](https://docs.microsoft.com/en-us/bot-framework/rest-api/bot-framework-rest-connector-api-reference) for API references.

 NOTE: Not all routes (e.g. attachments) are fully implemented in this package.
 For now this connector functions as a message broker and state store.
+Further, this package currently facilitates a single conversation between a user and a bot.

 ## Installation